13th January -

 1,000 would travel on day one and the remainder on the next.
 The time of the arrivals of trains has been worked out and arrangements have been made for buses to convey the refugees from Brotton and Boosbeck stations to where

 A hot meal would be provided for them when they detrained and 48 hours rations issued, in order to avoid interference with any plans for the distribution of food to the local population.

 All this work had to be performed by volunteers and he appealed for offers of service.

 Councillor J Gartside thought it peculiar that refugees should be sent to a District which had been subjected to frequent air raids in the last War.

-Photo of a class at Skelton Infants school 1939.
+A class at Skelton Infants school 1939.

 Names, reading left to right are - Back Row.
 Olive Pigg, Audrey Ward,

 Dorothy Drury, Barbara Peacock, Lena Winter, Betty Brown, Gordon Hessay.